solenebernard/solenebernard.github.io/content/courses/course2/index.md

 First let's inspect all possibles cones responses to monochromatic stimulation.
 We can plot on a 3D axis the values $\{S_S(\lambda), S_M(\lambda), S_L(\lambda)\}$ with $\lambda \in \[ 400 nm, 800 nm\]$.

-##### Figure 3 : The set of possible triplets of responses to monochromatic stimulus
+##### Figure 3 : The set of possible triplets of responses to monochromatic stimulus.
+The colorbar show the different lambda values.
 ![](contour.png)